 Last but not least, you can drive the legendary Mount Washington Auto Road to the summit yourself, then proudly display your new ‘This Car Climbed Mt.
 Washington’ bumper sticker.
 You’ve earned it!

-Bring your little ones to Story Land.
+Bring your little ones to Story Land

-Nestled in the town of Glen, Story Land is a children’s amusement park that will spark your child’s imagination and have them buzzing from excitement.
+If you’re looking for things to do in NH with kids, check this out: Nestled in the town of Glen, Story Land is a children’s amusement park that will spark your child’s imagination and have them buzzing from excitement.

 With over 30 attractions, “the land where fantasy lives” was created to make kids smile, but adults might be equally amused by this living fairytale!

-Walk across an epic boardwalk in a gorge.
+Walk across an epic boardwalk in a gorge

 The 1.5 mile Flume Gorge loop takes you along stairs and a boardwalk within the gorge, where you can observe the lush flora and fauna up close and take in its 90-foot granite walls.
 It’s an unforgettable experience.

 I first visited Flume Gorge as a child, and it blew me away – I might as well have been in Terabithia.
 To this day, I’m still convinced it’s one of the most magical places in NH.
+This is one of those special things to do with kids in NH that they will remember all their lives!

-Enjoy the holidays year-round at Santa’s Village.
+Enjoy the holidays year-round at Santa’s Village

 There’s food and shopping, a tiny train, holiday themed rides, elves, and meet-and-greets with Santa Claus himself!
+A visit to Santa’s Village should also be on the list for fun things to do in NH with toddlers, too!
+You’re never too young (or too old!) to enjoy a visit with Santa!

-Explore the oldest European settlement in the state.
+Explore the oldest European settlement in the state

 Dating back to the 1600s, this is the oldest neighborhood in NH to be settled by Europeans.
 Composed of 32 restored historic buildings, heritage gardens, and costumed role-players, the museum will immerse you in its rich history.